LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Flow State Management

+To get rid of the expensive application-agnostic EPC paging, a natural idea would be to carefully partition the working set of an SGX application into two parts, a small one that can fit in the enclave, and a large one that can securely reside in the untrusted main memory, while ensuring data swapping between the two in an on-demand manner.
+A related idea has been positively validated in a prior study~\cite{orenbach2017}.
+But it still falls within the paradigm of paging, and reports a slowdown over native processing of several factors, even for moderate working sets of a few hundreds of MBs.

+To effectively implement the idea above, we design a set of novel data structures specifically for managing flow states in stateful middleboxes.
+They are compact, such that collectively adding a few tens of MBs overhead to track one million flows concurrently.
+They are also interlinked, such that the data relocation and swapping involves only cheap pointer operations in addition to necessary data marshalling.
+To overcome the bottleneck of flow lookup, we further leverage the space-efficient cuckoo hashing to create a fast dual lookup algorithm.
+Altogether, our state management scheme introduces small and nearly constant computation cost to stateful middlebox processing, even with 100,000s of concurrent flows.

-Note that we focus on flow-level state, which is the culprit that overwhelms memory as more flows are tracked by the middlebox.
-Other runtime states (e.g., global counters, processing rules and detection engine) are generally small, and most importantly, they \emph{do not grow with the number of flows}.
-We leave them in enclave, and managed by EPC paging if necessary.
+Note that we focus on flow-level states, which are the major culprits that overwhelm memory.
+Other runtime states, such as global counters and pattern matching engines, do not grow with the number of flows, so we leave them in the enclave and handled by EPC paging whenever necessary.
+Our experiments confirm that the memory explosion caused by flow states is the main source of performance overhead.